 In his new book "Climate - How to avoid a climate disaster", Bill Gates sets out what will truly be needed to eliminate the greenhouse gas emissions that drive climate change.

-Microsoft cofounder & a bunch of other things have a thesis: We will need numerous energy breakthroughs, he says, to clean up the world.
+Microsoft cofounder & a bunch of other things have a thesis: We'll need numerous energy breakthroughs, he says, to clean up the world.
 Most of the book examines these technologies necessary to avoid a disaster and reduce emissions in "difficult" sectors: above all steel, construction and agriculture.

 Gates points out that innovation will make it easier and cheaper for every nation to reduce or prevent emissions to avoid a disaster.
 The final chapters of the book (which is out February 23, 2021) present a long list of ways nations could accelerate change.
 Standards for clean electricity, carbon tax, clean fuels, funds for research and development.
 Many funds: for Gates, they must be quintupled.